My road came to an unexpected halt on November 9, 2010.

 I don't know about you, but travel pushes my body into overload.

-I walk more than usual, eat different foods, get less rest, carry more than my share of emergency supplies (see Tip 2), and -- like even the most able-bodied traveler -- face weather and time changes.
+I walk more than usual, eat different foods, get less rest, carry more than my share of emergency supplies (see this tip!), and -- like even the most able-bodied traveler -- face weather and time changes.

 A selfie of Natalie and me, wearing winter hats, against a night background with a glowing Lidl sign above our heads.